ChrstphrHll/npc_gen/students/Delila Felaern.md

 ---
 ### Description
 - 5th year Gnome Druid in Elkenval
-- wavy grey hair that's parted to the side, slightly obscuring an eye, Gray eyes, and Pale skin
+- long frizzy brunette hair that's wild, Gray eyes, and Pale skin
 - Is Ordinary and Insulting, and has Success as their ideal

 ### Organizations